 Your IRAS Application

-What you need to know about filling in your IRAS from which will be what you use for most of your regulatory approvals, including ethics, MHRA and radiation (IRMER) if needed.
+What you need to know about filling in your Integrated Research Application System (IRAS) form which will be what you use for most of your regulatory approvals, including Health Research Authority (HRA) approval, NHS Research Ethics Committee (REC), MHRA and radiation (IRMER) if needed.

 Where is IRAS and what is it for?

 IRAS is a web portal which acts as a single point of entry and generates all the forms you need to submit to the relevant bodies to gain approvals for your study to be 'NHS ready'.
 The web address is www.myresearchproject.org.uk and you must register for an account before you can start your application form.
 The IRAS form will allow you to generate information to submit to the for the HRA, NHS REC, the MHRA, for GTAC (Gene Therapy Advisory Committee), the ARSAC Board (radiological substance use).
 Once you have these approvals you can then submit to each individual NHS Trust for site level confirmation of capacity and capability.

 The first few questions on the IRAS form for your study are the filter questions – please take care to fill these in correctly.
 These questions will influence the rest of the form, so if you indicate you are using radiation it will make sure the appropriate questions are asked and data collected to assess the use of radiation in the study.